-About Flowering Trees
+About Ornamental Trees

 Your first thought may be fruit trees, and it is impossible to fault the idea of a blossom-laden apple, pear, plum or cherry tree in spring time.
 However, there are many other flowering trees widely available, in all shapes and sizes, evergreen or deciduous.

 There are a few factors to take into consideration when choosing your tree: